-Over the weekend, a few more commissioning service providers signed up for my daily email.
+Over the weekend, a few more commissioning service providers signed up for my random email.

 If I see different email addresses than @gmail or @hotmail, then I visit the website of these companies.